alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 Among its differences, were the multiplexing of many messages in a single TCP packet; binary format of the messages; and HPACK compression for headers.

 In HTTP/1.1, two requests cannot ride together the same TCP connection - it is necessary that the first one ends for the subsequent to begin.
 This is called *head-of-line blocking*.
-In the diagram below, request 2 cannot be sent until response 1 arrives, considering the scenario that only one TCP connection is used.
+In the diagram below, request 2 cannot be sent until response 1 arrives, considering that only one TCP connection is used.

 ```mermaid
 sequenceDiagram